Luvjen11/SelfSaga/README.md

         - Complex Goal: (500) points
 - Leveling System: Users start at Level 1 and need to accumulate progressively more XP for each level
  - **Leveling Calculation**:
-   - XP is accumulated by completing tasks.
+   - XP is accumulated by completing tasks and goals.
 Task XP values are based on `TaskType`, and users level up when they reach XP thresholds.
    - XP thresholds increase as follows: 100 XP for Level 2, 250 XP for Level 3, 400 XP for Level 4, etc., with subsequent levels requiring progressively higher XP.
 - Progress Tracking & Status Updates — show users’ progress made
 - Basic Profile with XP and Level Display